muhaafidz/image-food-calori-demo/README.md

 # image-food-calori-demo
 This project is entirely based on AxelAli project.
 But there are still things that need to change and requires a lot of time to configure it in order to run it successfully.
 So, I recreate his project for making the process simpler.
+* NOTE: I use Windows environment for running this project.
+You may need to change all paths into UNIX style if you are using Linux or Mac.
 Original source:

 	https://github.com/AxelAli/Tensorflow-Image-Classifier-Web-Demo
 	https://github.com/AxelAli/Tensorflow-Image-Classification